chriscamacho/SpritePlacer/readme.md

 * texture – the file name of the texture to use.
 * Xwrap Ywrap – effects how the texture wraps if it is not big enough to cover the sprite.
 * various physics properties (multiple physics shapes per sprite)
+* scripting - ability to run functions each frame and when sprites collide etc

 The current sprite is selected with the mouse (or touch)